 Mr. Dineen served for 28 years at General Electric Company, most recently as senior vice president and CEO of GE’s $18 billion healthcare business, where he was at the forefront of shaping patient care by providing transformational medical technologies and services.
-He serves on the board of Cognizant and is chairman of Syneos Health.
+He is chairman of Syneos Health and serves on the board of Cognizant.
 Mr. Dineen joined GE in 1986 as a telecommunication engineer and went on to hold a variety of leadership positions around the world, including president and CEO of GE Transportation, president of GE Plastics, and general manager of GE Power Equipment and GE Appliances, Microwave, and Air-Conditioning.

 Lewis Hay, III

 Yong Hak Huh

 Mr. Huh is founder and CEO of First Bridge Strategy Limited.
 Prior to establishing First Bridge in 2015, Mr. Huh was the first chief investment officer of private markets and direct investment at Hong Kong Monetary Authority (HKMA) from 2008 to 2014.
 At HKMA, he pioneered and managed an alternative asset portfolio comprised of a diverse range of private equity funds, co-investments, secondaries, distressed credit, technology venture funds, and real estate on a global basis.
 Prior to HKMA, Mr. Huh was head of Financial Institutions Group for Asia and head of Korea Investment Banking Division of HSBC from 2004 to 2008.
 From 2003 to 2004, Mr. Huh was a partner at Olympus Capital, a private equity firm focused on Asian investments.
 Previously, he worked at J.P.
 Morgan for 18 years in various senior positions in New York, Seoul, and Hong Kong, including as head of M&A, Asia-Pacific and head of Korea.
 Mr. Huh currently serves as a director of Shinhan Financial Group, the largest financial services holding company in Korea.